inextro/deep-learning/term-project/README.md

 # fine_tuning.py
-`'fine_tuning.py'` is desgined to fine-tune pre-trained language models on varaious text classification datasets.
+`'fine_tuning.py'` is desgined to fine-tune pre-trained models on varaious text classification datasets.
 This script also supports two types of label smoothing, standard and adversarial label smoothing, to improve model's robustness and calibration.

 ## Arguments
 This script accepts variout arguments to customize the fine-tuning process.
 Below is a detailed explanation of each argument, its purpose, and usage example.

 '-m' or '--model_name' (**Required**)
-- **Description**: Specifies the name of the pre-trained language model to fine-tune.
+- **Description**: Specifies the name of the pre-trained model to fine-tune.
 - **Options**: 'bert', 'dbert', 'roberta'

 '-d' or '--data_name' (**Required**)